Borikes/Borikes/README.md

 ## Hi there 👋
+I'm a neurologist working in epidemiology, specifically stroke and epilepsy.
+My current project is a postdoc on the epidemiology of epilepsy in the elderly.
+I mainly use R for database management and analysis.
 <!--
 **Borikes/Borikes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.